-BONAIRE TRAVEL GUIDE
+BONAIRE WINDSURFING TRAVEL GUIDE 2023

 Windsurfers from all over the world are extremely attracted to this unique location.
 The constant offshore wind keeps windsurfers from being sucked into the ocean, the lagoon is shallow, and the sea water temperature is fantastic.
 All these elements combined make Lac Bay always top the lists of the best windsurfing spots in the world.

 The conditions are flat and bump and jump, but there are no real waves, so it is not a site for wave lovers.
 The windy season is usually from February to April-May, although it can be windy all year round.
 It is possible, outside the high season, to have no wind at all.
 In Bonaire I have sailed on anything from a 4.5 to 8.2 depending on the day.

 - Bonaire is not the easiest of destination to get to from Canada.
 One option is to take an early morning flight to US airports with direct flights to Bonaire (see below).

 - Another option is layover for one night in the US, and to take the next day morning flight direct to Bonaire.

 - Another option is to fly Air Canada to Curacao and take a 20-minute flight from Curacao to Bonaire with Divi Divi, EZ Air and Aruba Air.
 This option requires you to book your flight with the airline in Curacao separately.
 This option is not for the faint of heart as you sometimes end up in a very small plane for the short hop to Bonaire.

 - At the time of publishing this guide, nonstop flights operate from Miami, Atlanta, Houston and Newark on America, Delta and United.

 - KLM and other airline fly non-stop from Amsterdam on a regular basis.
 For more complete information click on the link below: